OutSystems/docs-support/src/troubleshooting/application-runtime/cant-reach-apps.md

 * you've stopped developing for a while or

-* your apps are not being used.
+* your apps aren't being used.

 This happens as part the recycling mechanism to save resources for active personal environments.